Name Files Following LEMDO Naming Conventions

 conventions to ensure that file names are both unique and descriptive.
 This documentation

-will guide you through the conventions for our three different naming groups:
+will guide you through the conventions for our different naming groups:

 Principles